grifaj/cs409-CCP/README.md

 `<test_size>` - the proportion of images to use for testing and validation (float).
 Images are split into train, test and validation by splitting twice with `<test_size>`.

-`<pretrained>` - if the model should be trained using the pretrained model weights (bool). `False` forces the model to be trained from scratch.

 `<data_file>` - the name of the csv containing image paths and labels (string).

 `<model_path>` - the file where the trained model will be saved (string).
 Filename must end in `.pth` extension.